FEHD Logo

 Special Features

-Graduates are eligible to apply for membership of the Hong Kong Psychological Society and the British Psychological Society *
+Graduates can apply for membership of the Hong Kong Psychological Society*

-* Subject to approval from the Hong Kong or British Psychological Societies for individual applications.
+* Subject to approval from the Hong Kong Psychological Society for individual applications.

 Non-psychology degree holders, especially educators or other community workers, who wish to embark on a path to professional training and career development in psychology.